Automattic/woocommerce-payments/readme.txt

 If you are setting up a store that will process real payments, have the site owner complete the WooCommerce Payments setup.
 This ensures that the correct business details are set on the account during [onboarding](https://docs.woocommerce.com/document/payments/#section-3).

-After the store set up has been completed, you can use [Test Mode](https://docs.woocommerce.com/document/payments/testing/) to simulate payments, refunds, and disputes.
+After the store setup has been completed, you can use [Test Mode](https://docs.woocommerce.com/document/payments/testing/) to simulate payments, refunds, and disputes.

 If you are setting up WooCommerce Payments on a development or test site that will **never need to process real payments**, try [Dev Mode](https://docs.woocommerce.com/document/payments/testing/dev-mode/#section-1).